gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

 Each cache entry consists of the size of the cached JWT as string plus the header/payload objects.

 To enable this cache, you can enable the simple, built-in LRU cache or alternatively, provide any Node.js cache implementation with the standard `get/set` signature.

+:exclamation: Unlike the JWKS/token/legacy-extension caches, the decode cache's `get`/`set` methods must be **synchronous** (they are called from the synchronous `Token` constructor and their return value is not awaited).
+An asynchronous implementation is not supported here.

 The following configuration snippets are examples that use the built-in LRU cache: